 Erected by Department of Historic Resources.
 (Marker Number XH-1.)

 Location.
-Marker has been confirmed missing.
-It was likely located near 37° 7.509′ N, 81° 27.966′ W. Marker was near Tazewell, Virginia, in Tazewell County.
+Marker is missing.
+It was located near 37° 7.509′ N, 81° 27.966′ W. Marker was near Tazewell, Virginia, in Tazewell County.
 Marker was on Gratton Road (Virginia Route 61) 1.3 miles east of the Tazewell corporate limits, on the right when traveling east.
 Touch for map.
 Marker was in this post office area: Tazewell VA 24651, United States of America.

 More about this marker.
 This marker replaced a 40 year old marker with the same number and title that read, “To the north was “Rocky Dell,” the home of Samuel Tynes.
 From here on July 17, 1863, his daughter Molly rode across the mountains to Wythesville to warn the town of an attack by Federal forces under Colonel J. T. Toland.